 The hundredth first-class hundred for Herbert Sutcliffe.
 And it came in a big Yorkshire win against Gloucestershire in Bradford.
 He scored 83 in the first innings and 132 in the second.

 Being a West Indian spinner in the 1980s was a bit like being a trained opera singer in a boy band, so spare a thought for Clyde Butts, who was born today in a village called Perseverance.
 Butts was the last of ten children - his parents stopped just short of a full XI.
-He hardly got a game because of the excellence - mostly in the field - of his fellow offspinner Roger Harper, and his only chance of a bowl was if the Windies quicks didn't blow the opposition away.
+He hardly got a game because of the presence in the side of his fellow offspinner Roger Harper.
 In the second of his seven Tests, in Lahore in 1986-87, Butts didn't get on at all, and in all he took a wicket every 155 balls - or 26 overs.
 He married on the rest day of his Test debut, against New Zealand in Guyana in 1984-85.
 He later became a national selector, and in 2008 was appointed head of the selection panel.

 A student suffering from measles might ordinarily be a good excuse to extend an essay deadline, but here it spawned one of cricket's more bizarre stories.
-Gerald Crutchley ran out of partners on 99 not out for Oxford against Cambridge - and at the end of the day was found to have contracted measles.
-He did not bat again in the match.
+Gerald Crutchley ran out of partners on 99 not out for Oxford against Cambridge - and at the end of the day was found to have contracted measles and did not bat again in the match.